Customize Consent Preferences

 No cookies to display.

-How to Cook Any Steak Perfectly
+How to Cook Steak Perfectly Every Time (Even If You’re a Beginner)

 And once my choice grade steak, have had a sit out at room temperature for 30 mins.
 I’ll pre-heat my oven to 375 degrees.
 And heat a large heavy skillet on the stove until it’s smoking hot, then I’ll prep my steaks drizzle just a little bit of olive oil onto each of my steak’s sides and rub it into the top, as well as the bottom.